 Applying for a Marriage License

-- Submit your Marriage Application online, in-person, or by mail
+- Submit your Marriage Application online.

-If both applicants can't come to our office to complete the paperwork, please download the Marriage Application and have it signed in front of a notary public.
+- Please download the Marriage Application and have it signed in front of a notary public.

 - Both applicants must have a current photo ID as proof of your age and identity.